Arunsh4h/portfolio/content/contact.md

 layout: Contact
 seo:
   title: Contact Us - Let's Discuss Your Next Project
   description: Reach out to discuss your project needs.
-We're excited to learn about your goals and explore how we can help.
+I am excited to learn about your goals and explore how we can help.
 ---